kseo1879/Spinlock_test/README.md

             perror("OR Multiple threads might be accessing the same lock\n");
             //This means theire is an error state where us user might be trying to free it twice return -1;

     }
 ```
-This method CAS functionality which can ensure that is does not free the item twitce.
-When unlock function is called, the lock should be in UNLOCKED state otherwise this code will tell that that the lock is already unlocked..
+CAS functionality.
+This can ensure that is does not unlock the item twitce.
+When unlock function is called, the lock should be in LOCKED state otherwise this code will tell that that the lock is already unlocked.